osneyrilxee/odin-recipes/README.md

 here's the plan :

-.1 page content
+1. page content
 (only in HTML)

-.2 To work the construction and aesthetic of the page.
+2. work the construction and aesthetic of sites
-(CSS/JavaScript)
+(CSS)

+3. work with Javacript and work on aesthetic and animations.
+(JavaScript)

-.3 Improve and finish the aesthetic.
+4. improve and finish the aesthetic and animations.
 (CSS/JavaScript)

 Soon finish the fist step.